 U.S. Supreme Court

-U.S. Court of Appeals for the Second, Fourth, and Ninth Circuits
+U.S. Court of Appeals for the Second, Fourth, Ninth, and D.C.
+Circuits

 U.S. District Court for the District of Columbia, Northern and Central Districts of Illinois, District of New Jersey, Southern and Eastern Districts of New York